Trevor McDonald (baseball): Career

 On September 29, 2024, the Giants promoted McDonald to the major leagues for the first time.
 He made his debut in the team's season finale against the St. Louis Cardinals, tossing three scoreless innings with one strikeout and one walk.

 McDonald was optioned to Triple-A Sacramento to begin the 2025 season.
 The Giants promoted him to the major leagues on September 16.
 McDonald made his first career start on September 21, 2025 against the Los Angeles Dodgers, during which he pitched six scoreless innings.
 He was removed from the game after issuing a walk and two singles to lead off the seventh, which allowed a run to score.
-Six days later, on September 27, McDonald earned his first career win against the Colorado Rockies, allowing three runs, five hits, and no walks while striking out 10.
-He finished 2025 with a 1–0 record, a 1.50 ERA, and 14 strikeouts, having pitched a total of 18 innings in 3 appearances.
+Five days later, on September 26, McDonald earned his first career win against the Colorado Rockies, allowing three runs, five hits, and no walks while striking out 10.
+He finished the year with a 1–0 record, a 1.50 ERA, and 14 strikeouts, having pitched a total of 18 innings in three appearances.

+McDonald was again optioned to Triple-A Sacramento to begin the 2026 season.
+McDonald was called back up to San Francisco to spot start in a series opener against the San Diego Padres on May 4, 2026.
+McDonald pitched for seven innings, allowing a single run on two hits, no walks, and posted eight strikeouts.
+He made 14 starts for San Francisco, compiling a 3–7 record and 5.12 ERA with 57 strikeouts across 70 1/3 innings pitched.
+On July 24, McDonald was diagnosed with a moderate UCL sprain in his right elbow.
+On July 28, it was announced that McDonald would undergo Tommy John surgery, which ruled him out for the remainder of the season.